 Studies so far show that protection lasts for at least 9 years after a full course of the vaccine.

-It is expected that the vaccine will provide long term protection, through the bodies ‘immune memory’.
+It is expected that the vaccine will provide long term protection, through the body's ‘immune memory’.

 How is Gardasil® given?

 Gardasil® vaccine is given by intramuscular injection usually in the upper arm.

 All girls less than 15 years of age at the first dose require two doses of the HPV vaccine given at least 6 months apart.

 All girls aged 15 years and older at the first dose require three doses of the HPV vaccine given at least 6 months apart and the third dose given at least three months after the second dose.

 Why is the vaccine being given to 1st year girls at second level school?